 - Herbert Biberman - One of the Hollywood Ten, Herbert Biberman made what is the only American film of the 50s to be actually financed by the Communist Party.
 His film Salt of the Earth (1954) is one of Noam Chomsky's favorites and featured Older than You Think feminist approach to workers' movements and which is well made enough to not be propaganda.
 The film featured real migrant workers in those roles, with Clinton Jencks, a labor organizer who'd been convicted of falsely swearing not to be a Communist (as was required for union officers), playing a character based on himself (he won on appeal with the Supreme Court, establishing an important right of all defendants in criminal cases).

-- Dalton Trumbo - Perhaps the most notable member to be blacklisted, he wrote screenplays for several films, including the Academy Award winner The Brave One (1957), written under the pseudonym "Robert Rich."
+- Dalton Trumbo - Perhaps the most notable member to be blacklisted, he wrote the screenplays for several films, including the Academy Award winner The Brave One (1957), which he wrote under the pseudonym "Robert Rich."
 He also wrote the Academy Award-winning screenplay for William Wyler's Roman Holiday (1953), which was credited to a friend of Trumbo's, Ian McLellan Hunter, before the award was posthumously reinstated to Trumbo forty years later (Hunter himself would later go on to be blacklisted).
-He also anonymously wrote Joseph Lewis' Gun Crazy and several other notable films, until finally being given credit publicly for Exodus and Spartacus which officially ended the blacklist.
+He also anonymously wrote Joseph Lewis' Gun Crazy and several other notable films, until finally being given credit publicly for Exodus (1960) and Spartacus, which officially ended the blacklist.
 Trumbo served a sentence of 11 months in 1950 as did several of the Hollywood Ten.
 His story is dramatized in the 2015 biopic Trumbo.